node-3d/addon-tools-raub/README.md

 * `NAN_HS` - creates a HandleScope.
 Also, you do not need them within `NAN_METHOD`, `NAN_SETTER`, and `NAN_GETTER`, as it is stated in [Nan doc](https://github.com/nodejs/nan/blob/master/doc/methods.md#api_nan_method).
-So it is most likely to be used in native callbacks.
+So it is most likely to be used in parts of code called from C++ land.

 ```
 void windowFocusCB(GLFWwindow *window, int focused) { NAN_HS;